Boundedness of composition operator in Orlicz-Morrey spaces: Proof of Theorem

 In particular, we obtain

-where the supremum is taken over all measurable sets $A\subset \R^n$ with $\left\|\chi_A\right\|_{B} \in (0,\infty)$. \end{prop} We will apply Proposition~\ref{prop:weak-type composition} with $B(\R^n) =\cM_\Phi^\vp(\R^n)$ to show Theorem~\ref{thm:wOM-wOM} since the Orlicz-Morrey spaces are quasi normed spaces.
-Hence, we have only to show that the weak Orlicz-Morrey spaces are weak-type spaces.
+where the supremum is taken over all measurable sets $A\subset \R^n$ with $\left\|\chi_A\right\|_{B} \in (0,\infty)$. \end{prop} We will apply Proposition~\ref{prop:weak-type composition} with $B(\R^n) =\cM_\Phi^\vp(\R^n)$ to prove Theorem~\ref{thm:wOM-wOM} since the Orlicz--Morrey spaces are quasi-normed spaces.
+Hence, it remains to show that the weak Orlicz--Morrey spaces are weak-type spaces.
 In other words, we have the following assertion: \begin{lem} Let $\Phi \in \iPy$, and $\vp\in\cGdec_1$.
 Then